punchagan/ox-gist/README.md

 # Commentary

-Often, I find myself wanting to share a subtree from my notes file, publicly.
-It is convenient to use gists for this, since GitHub renders the org syntax correctly.
+I often find myself wanting to share a subtree from or an entire Org mode file publicly.
+It's convenient to use GitHub gists for this, since GitHub renders Org mode syntax almost correctly.
 This package makes it easy to do that.
+The heavy lifting of creating and updating gists is delegated to
+@defunkt's `` `gist.el' ``.

 # Usage

+`` `ox-gist' `` can be installed from Melpa.
 Once you install and load the package, you can use the `` `org-export-dispatch' `` function (usually bound to `` `C-c C-e' ``) to "export" a buffer or a subtree to a GitHub gist.
-The org export menu provides options to export as a public or private gist, and to open the gist in a browser after publishing it.
+The Org export menu provides options to export as a public or private gist, and to open the gist in a browser after publishing it.